1m1-github/AbstractOS.jl/README.md

 # Typing
 it is the clean julia typing system that allows for the flexible decoding of arbitrary info

+# API
+julia
+run(code::Code<:Info, input::Info) :: Info

+# MVP
+e.g.
+bmp on filesystem -> ask OS to show file (as a bmp, specified or set by default by this info) OS cannot (pure julia has no show_bmp function) human guides OS: open file byte by byte, extra RBP from each byte, draw a canvas with pixel of RGB, show canvas OS learns via documentation of above function ask OS to show file and it does ask OS to show folder full of bmp files with 10 seconds apart -> OS writes correct code OS knows how to use a loop to run the folder task once it knows how to do a single file OS and human together (as cyborg) created a bmp caroussel on a system that could not within a minute

 # stream
 https://youtube.com/live/Gatf8ltrMKQ